Boston University is committed to faculty salaries

 The headings below are links for resources that faculty members can use to compare their own salary to those of peers both within and outside the University.
 Some of these resources are publicly available, while others are restricted and require a BU username and Kerberos password.
 Suggestions are always welcome for additional databases that could be linked to this site.
 Although there is a great deal of information available on the web about individual faculty salaries at public institutions, much less is available for private institutions comparable to Boston University.

-Boston University Charles River Campus Faculty Salaries: The 9-month average salaries for the past year and the current year are displayed by school, rank and gender on a page restricted to Boston University faculty members.
+Boston University Charles River Campus Faculty Salaries: The 9-month average salaries for the past year and the current year are displayed by school, rank and gender on the Faculty Council website.
+This information is restricted to Boston University faculty members.
 This is a once-a-year snapshot of CRC faculty salaries in October.
-The most recent year’s data are here: CRC Faculty Salaries 2013-2014
+Please go to the Faculty Council website.

 University Salaries in the US (excludes Medical School salaries) from the AAUP: These are 9-month average salaries reported by rank for over 1200 institutions.
 These data are published each Spring by the Chronicle for Higher Education.
 They lag the BU data reported above, and the data requested by AAUP from BU includes some faculty salaries not included in the internal CRC data.

 Medical School Salaries: The AAMC reports total 12-month compensation including salary from medical practice for clinical faculty.
 The data are presented for Private vs. Public schools, Region of the Country, MD vs. PhD, Basic Science vs. Clinical departments and Rank.
 Mean, median and 25th and 75th percentile salaries are reported.
-The annual report is available for purchase from the AAMC, but faculty at Boston University have free electronic access to the report.
+The annual report is available for purchase from the AAMC, but faculty at BUMC have free electronic access to the report.
 This is for personal use only and may not be disseminated in any form.
+Please use this link: AAMC Salaries

 Computer Science and Computer Engineering Salaries: The Computing Research Association (CRA) publishes mean, median, minimum and maximum faculty salaries in Computer Science and Computer Engineering Departments, divided by rank, years in rank, tenure and non-tenure track appointments.
 The survey is called the Taulbee Survey.
 It usually is about 2 years behind the present.